Updated: February 2018

 If you’ve signed up for LinkedIn, you may have noticed you can get a lot of email notifications for invitations, messages, group activity, LinkedIn news, and LinkedIn updates.
 This can make it difficult to wade through all of it to find the important activity you actually want to see and respond to.
 Here are some tips on how to change the settings so your LinkedIn experience is more effective.

 The best way to go about modifying this setting is based on how you are using LinkedIn.
 For example, if you become employed and really like your job, you may be using LinkedIn solely for group activity and networking purposes.
-Therefore you probably don’t want the “Job Opportunities” option checked because it will just clutter your newsfeed with information about jobs you may not be interested in.

 There you have it!
 As you continue to use LinkedIn, you’ll get a better feel for what settings work best for you.
 But for now, these guidelines should be helpful to any beginning LinkedIn users!